-- ensure they have a system in place for recording incidents and how information about incidents and outcomes can be easily accessed by senior management - provide staff, on a 'need to know' basis, with relevant information about vulnerable children in their care
+- ensure they have a system in place for recording incidents and how information about incidents and outcomes can be easily accessed by senior management - audit physical intervention records regularly at senior management level - provide staff, on a 'need to know' basis, with relevant information about vulnerable children in their care support a child so they can perform an activity safely and prevent injury.
+Physical contact should take place only when it is necessary in relation to a particular activity.
+It should take place in a safe and open environment i.e., one easily observed by others and last for the minimum time necessary.